-Sales and marketing expense primarily consists of salaries and related expenses, stock-based compensation expense and other related costs for sales operations, marketing and market access.
+Sales and marketing expense primarily consists of salaries and related costs for personnel, stock-based compensation expense and other related costs for sales operations, marketing and market access.
 Other sales and marketing costs include professional fees and commercialization costs related to SUSTOL.
-We expect sales and marketing expense to increase in 2017 to support the ongoing commercialization of SUSTOL, and the pre-commercialization efforts for CINVANTI.
+We expect sales and marketing expense to increase in 2018 to support the ongoing commercialization of SUSTOL and CINVANTI.
 The commercial launch process requires the expenditure of substantial resources.
-If CINVANTI is approved, we expect it to be commercially available in the first quarter of 2018.
+We commenced commercial sales of CINVANTI in the U.S. in January 2018.

-Other Expense, net
+Other Expense, Net

-Other expense, net primarily consists of interest expense on the Subordinated Secured Promissory Note (the "Promissory Note"), as well as interest expense and amortization of debt discount related to our Senior Secured Convertible Notes (the "Convertible Notes").
-In addition, other expense, net includes interest income earned on our cash, cash equivalents and short-term investments, impairment of fixed assets, and gains (losses) from the disposal of fixed assets.
+Other expense, net primarily consists of interest expense on the Subordinated Secured Promissory Note ("Promissory Note"), as well as interest expense and amortization of debt discount related to our Senior Secured Convertible Notes ("Convertible Notes").
+In addition, other expense, net includes interest income earned on our cash, cash equivalents and short-term investments and gains (losses) from the disposal of fixed assets.